ericchen321/ros_x_habitat/README.md

       --scene-id <path to the episode's scene file, e.g. data/scene_datasets/mp3d/2t7WUuJeko7/2t7WUuJeko7.glb> \
       --video-frame-period <number of continuous steps for each frame recorded>
       ```
+      Note that the environment node won't initialize until it makes sure some other node is listening to the topics on which it publishes sensor readings: `/rgb`, `/depth`, `/pointgoal_with_gps_compass`.
+The script will fire up `image_view` nodes to listen to RGB/Depth readings but you need to fire up a dummy node yourself to listen to Pointgoal/GPS info.
+You can do this with the command
+      ```
+      rostopic echo /pointgoal_with_gps_compass
+      ```
    6. Next, we map the scene with `rtabmap_ros`.
 Run
       ```
       roslaunch launch/rtabmap_mapping.launch